Expo 2015

 Expo 2015 was a World Expo hosted by Milan, Italy.
-It opened on May 1 at 10:00 CEST and closed on October 31.
-Milan hosted an exposition for the second time; the first was the 1906 Milan International.
+It opened on May 1, 2015 at 10:00 CEST and closed on October 31, 2015.
+This was the second time Milan hosted an exposition; the first time was the 1906 Milan International.
+Expo 2015's theme was "Feeding the Planet, Energy for Life".

+Bidding process

+Milan bid against the city of İzmir in Turkey for the right to host Expo 2015.
+Toronto had previously been a candidate, but it withdrew in 2006 due to a lack of financial support from the municipal government.
 The Bureau International des Expositions (BIE) general assembly in Paris decided in favour of Milan on March 31, 2008.
-On November 23, 2010, the event was announced by the BIE.
-Expo 2015's theme was "Feeding the Planet, Energy for Life".
+The first ballot was annulled because of difficulties with the voting system, and on the second ballot Milan received 86 votes over İzmir's 65.
+On November 23, 2010, the event was registered by the BIE.

 Themes

 Expo 2015's theme was "Feeding the Planet, Energy for Life", encompassing technology, innovation, culture, traditions and creativity and how they relate to food and diet.
 The exposition developed themes introduced in earlier expos (such as water at Expo 2008 in Zaragoza) in light of new global scenarios and emerging issues, focusing on the right to healthy, secure and sufficient food for the world's inhabitants.
 Futuristic concerns about food security are compounded by forecasts of increasing uncertainty about the quantity of food which will be available globally.
 The exposition had seven sub-themes: